Marine Safety Equipment Support

 Both the ALERT2 and the ALERT418 Transmitters transmit to the vessel upon hitting water, immediately notifying the crew of a fall overboard.
 The ALERT418 was introduced to the market in Fall 2016.
 It has been engineered with the latest technology, making it more efficient and easy to use.
 It is also slightly smaller and lighter than the ALERT2, and includes a lanyard and clip to attach to the personal flotation device, making it even more seamless to wear.
-The ALERT418 also includes a bank of 3 LED lights for illumination when water-activated.
+The ALERT418 also includes a bank of 6 LED lights for illumination when water-activated.
 The unit is undergoing review by the United States Coast Guard to meet regulations to use as a personal light beacon.
-Both the ALERT2 and ALERT418 Transmitters work with the ALERT2 Receiver.
+Both the ALERT2 and ALERT418 Transmitters work with the ALERT2 and ALERT418 Receivers.

 With the optional ALERT2 Portable Direction Finder, the victim can be located when the hand held antenna is swept around the horizon and pointed in the direction of the MOB.
 Maximum range is 1 nautical mile.